Stroke Risk Factors - Take charge of your life

-Anyone can have a stroke, but certain behaviors and medical conditions can increase your chances.
-Fortunately, anyone can take steps to lower his or her risk.
+Anyone can suffer a stroke, but various behaviors and medical conditions contribute to the

-High blood pressure, also called hypertension, can greatly increase your risk for stroke.
-Smoking cigarettes, eating a diet high in salt and drinking too much alcohol can all raise your blood pressure.
+High blood pressure, also called hypertension, can greatly increase a person’s risk of stroke.
+Behaviors such as smoking, diets high in salt, and excessive alcohol consumption may raise blood pressure.

-Heart disease and common heart disorders can increase your risk for stroke.
-For example, coronary artery disease (CAD) increases your risk because a fatty substance called plaque blocks the arteries that bring blood to the heart.
-Other heart conditions, such as heart valve defects, irregular heartbeat and enlarged heart chambers, can cause blood clots that may break loose and cause a stroke.
+Heart disease and heart disorders can increase the risk for stroke.
+Coronary artery disease causes plaque, a fatty substance, to build up and cause blockage in the arteries that bring blood to the heart.
+Other heart disorders such as valve defects and irregular heartbeats can cause blood clots that can break loose and cause a stroke.